Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 This is the AP praising the military acumen of the North Vietnamese.

-I mean, these these guys where was Obama?
+I mean, these guys, where was Obama?

-I mean, this is made the order.
+I mean, this made the order.

 I got a new name for the Democrat Party, by the way.